Office of Clinical Effectiveness

 The primary function of the University of Missouri Health Care's Infection Control Program is to minimize the risks of infection to patients, staff and visitors.
 The Infection Control Department is responsible for monitoring and evaluating health care-acquired infections and reporting these findings with control recommendations to the health system's Infection Control Committees of infectious disease experts.
 Prevention of health care-acquired infections is facilitated by an ongoing educational program for all staff; by periodic inspection of facilities and equipment that may contribute to infectious hazards; by careful evaluation of new products, devices and procedures before their implementation; by study of procedures or devices to evaluate their effect on infection rates; and by prompt evaluation of unusual clusters of disease.

-We are one of the voices that constantly reminds our organization that our work must lead to care that is safe, timely, effective, equitable, efficient and patient-centered.
-Every initiative undertaken by our office must pass the litmus test, "If successful, will this improve the care we provide to our patients?"
+We are one of the voices that constantly remind our organization that our work must lead to care that is safe, timely, effective, equitable, efficient and patient-centered.
+Every initiative undertaken by our office must pass the litmus test, "If successful, will this optimize the care we provide to our patients?"
 We seek and capitalize upon opportunities to build bridges between groups within our health care system, knowing that cultural transformation cannot occur without these bridges.
 We engage in teaching not only about quality and safety, but also about teamwork and how to accomplish work within systems.